Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

       }
     }
   }
-  `)
+  `);
   return {
     props: {
-      posts: data.queryPostsContents
+      posts: data.queryPostsContents,
-    }
+    },
-  }
+  };
 }
 ```

 This sends a GraphQL query to your Squidex app to get the slug and titles of all your blog posts and it passes this data to your page.

 In Next.js, `getStaticProps` is a function that is run at build time to fetch and store data needed to render a page.
 To learn more about fetching data in Next.js see [Data Fetching in Next.js](https://nextjs.org/docs/basic-features/data-fetching).
 Save the file and refresh your browser to fetch page data from the CMS.